CeeThinwa/knowledge-hub/_sources/data-storytelling-past-projects.md

 :::

-## How can we learn more about Kenyans on Twitter?
+## How can we learn more about Kenyans?

 :::{admonition} Project Summary
 :class: tip